 Walking, sightseeing, photography, fishing off the beach and rock climbing are the most popular activities.
 Whales are frequently seen from the cliffs, particularly during winter.
 A nearby whaling museum at the old whaling station makes a fascinating visit.

-There are barbecues, tables, a shop, toilets and caravan parks nearby and a recreation camp at Quaranup provides accommodation and recreation opportunities for groups.
+There are barbecues, tables, a shop, toilets and caravan parks nearby and a recreation camp at Quaranup, that provides accommodation and recreation opportunities for groups.
 Contact Camp Quaranup or the Department of Sport and Recreation for more information and bookings.

 - The Torndirrup coast has a notorious record for accidents and deaths due to people slipping or being washed into the ocean by large waves, gusting winds or extra large swells.
 Please exercise extreme caution and don't risk being the next victim.

 - If you are going fishing you are advised to wear a Personal Flotation Device or life vest.
 Rock fishing is extremely dangerous on this coastline and is not recommended.

 - Always be aware of your surroundings and heed visitor risk warning signs.
 Hazard warning signs are placed there for your protection and safety.